Amir974/home-assistant-custom-components/README.md

 **You will want to get [The Pushover App](https://itunes.apple.com/us/app/pushover-notifications/id506088175?mt=8&at=1010l3fx) from the Apple app store if you haven't already...**

 ![Apple-Watch-Example](/images/apple-watch-with-pushover-glances.PNG?raw=true "Apple Watch with Home-Assistant Data via Pushover Glances")

+# Installation Instructions

+* Once you are done setting up the platform (check out http://www.bruhautomation.com/ for excelnt video / written tutorials),
+* Create a "custom_components" folder where the configuration.yaml file is located, and sub folders for the relevant components types similar to the structure I have [here](https://github.com/Amir974/home-assistant-custom-components/tree/master/custom_components) just for the componts you are going to use...
+* Next you should take care of configuration and settings for the components - take a look at the [Yaml-Config-Example](https://github.com/Amir974/home-assistant-custom-components/tree/master/Yaml-Config-Example) folder and pay attention to the comments - it's not a straight forward copy-paste